Sustainability

 What it is: The statistical properties of incoming data diverge from training data distributions.

-Example: A credit risk model trained on pre-2020 data fails dramatically when remote work fundamentally changes income verification patterns and default risks.
+Example: A credit risk model trained on pre-2020 data fails when remote work fundamentally changes income verification patterns and default risks.

 2. Concept Drift — When Relationships Change